Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-The SHE-SOT contribution in bilayer system arises from the absorption of angular momentum coming from a SHE spin current generated outside the FM, e. g. in the proximate NM layer \cite{Dyakonov1971b}.
-This is effectively the mechanism of STT where the polarizing FM in a trilayer device is replaced in this instant by the NM \cite{Brataas2012b,Stiles2002}.
-In analogy to the STT, the SHE-SOT mechanism in common metal structures is primarily DL in character, assuming a full absorption of the carrier spin angular momentum in the FM.
-Therefore in many experiments, the DL SOT is associated with the SHE, and the extracted spin Hall angle is calculated on the basis that this is the only contribution to the DL SOT component.
+The SHE-SOT contribution in bilayer systems arises from the absorption of angular momentum coming from a SHE spin current generated outside the ferromagnet, e. g., in the proximate nonmagnetic metal layer \cite{Dyakonov1971b}.
+This is effectively the mechanism of STT where the polarizing ferromagnet in a trilayer device is replaced in this instance by the nonmagnetic metal \cite{Brataas2012b,Stiles2002}.
+In analogy to STT, the SHE-SOT mechanism in common metal structures is primarily damping-like in character, assuming a full absorption of the carrier spin angular momentum in the ferromagnet.
+Therefore in many experiments, the damping-like SOT is associated with SHE, and the extracted spin Hall angle is calculated on the basis that this is the only contribution to the damping-like SOT component.
 Since this is generally not the case, the spin Hall angle values extracted from these experiments should be considered only as effective phenomenological descriptions of the SOT efficiency.

-On the other hand, in many experiments a clear correlation between the magnitude and sign of bulk SHE and DL SOT is observed.
-We do not review here the calculations of the bulk SHE, which has been done elsewhere \cite{Sinova2015} and focus instead on effective theoretical treatments using the bulk spin Hall angle as a phenomenological parameter.
+On the other hand, in many experiments a clear correlation between the magnitude and sign of SHE, e.g., obtained by non-local measurements \cite{Morota2011}, and damping-like SOT is observed.
+We do not review here the calculations of the SHE, which has been done elsewhere \cite{Sinova2015}, and focus instead on effective theoretical treatments using the spin Hall angle as a phenomenological parameter.

-The SHE-SOT is present in structure where the FM is adjacent to a NM (Pt, W, Ta, Bi$_2$Se$_3$, WTe$_2$ etc.).
-To model this torque, one needs to compute the spin accumulation originating from the NM and diffusing into the FM.
-The simplest method is to solve the drift-diffusion equation in the presence of spin-orbit coupling and match the spin currents and accumulations at the boundary between the FM and the NM using, for instance, the spin mixing conductance \cite{Haney2013b,Amin2016b}.
-The charge and spin currents in a NM with spin-orbit coupling read \cite{Dyakonov1971b,Shchelushkin2005b,Shen2015}
+The SHE-SOT is present in structures where the ferromagnet is adjacent to a nonmagnetic (Pt, W, Ta, WTe$_2$, conductive Bi$_2$Se$_3$, etc.) or magnetic metal (IrMn, PtMn etc.).
+To model this torque, one needs to compute the spin density originating from this metal and diffusing into the ferromagnet.
+The simplest method is to solve the drift-diffusion equation in the presence of spin-orbit coupling and match the spin currents and accumulations at the boundary between the ferromagnet and the nonmagnetic metal using, for instance, the spin mixing conductance \cite{Haney2013b,Amin2016b,Chen2015e}.
+The charge and spin currents in a nonmagnetic metal with spin-orbit coupling read \cite{Dyakonov1971b,Shchelushkin2005b,Shen2014a,Pauyac2018}